Inspiring Leadership: What Type of Leader Are You?

 Delegate, step back and let your team go for it.

-While this style of leadership gives a lot of freedom and autonomy, it is a bit lazy!
+While this style gives a lot of freedom and autonomy, it is a bit lazy!

 And, with everyone free to do what they want, how they want to do it, you’re likely to end up in chaos!